 Why self-awareness?
 When it comes to being Emotionally Intelligent, self-awareness is often described as the ‘cornerstone’ of our EQ.
+I’ve shared this post from the vault, as I think our self-awareness has been a bit bruised in these uncertain times.
+The good news is that we can take small, steady steps.
 Here’s a few reasons why it’s worth taking time to build our self-awareness:

 - We can identify what we’re good at (and not so good at)